 WBBL Incident in 2021

 In 2021, while playing in the Women’s Big Bash League in Hobart, Harmanpreet showed visible frustration after getting out in a match.
-She reacted angrily and was fined for her behavior.
+She reacted angrily and was fined for her behaviour.
 Teammates have often described her as passionate and intense.
 That competitive nature has helped her succeed, though at times it has also led to controversy.

 Beyond Cricket: Influence and Wealth